mojaloop/documentation/docs/product/features/product.md

-# Product and Operational Features
+# Portal and Operational Features

-The aspects of product and operational features that are addressed are:
+The aspects of portals and other operational features that are addressed are:

 -   User Management